sireum/kekinian/readme.md

 #### Sireum Native Executable

-To build native executable (currently only available under macOS or Linux; for macOS, GraalVM is assumed to be available in the PATH env var):
+To build native executable (currently only available under macOS or Linux; GraalVM is assumed to be available from the PATH env var):

 ```bash
 ${SIREUM_HOME}/bin/build.cmd native